Looking for Adventure? Try Antananarivo’s Top 10 Activities

 Looking for Adventure?
 Try Antananarivo's Top 10 Activities 17

-No trip to Tana is complete without a visit to the eccentric Saturday Magic Market.
-Every weekend, the main avenue of Avenue de l’Independance transforms into a vibrant bazaar packed with fortune-tellers, healers, and herbalists.
+No Tana trip is complete without visiting the eccentric Saturday Magic Market.
+Every weekend, Avenue de l’Independance transforms into a vibrant bazaar filled with fortune-tellers, healers, and herbalists.

-For a small fee, you can have your fortune told by a vazaha gasy, a traditional astrologer.
-Or browse the countless stalls overflowing with medicinal plants, dried chameleons, and fetish charms.
-Look out for the rare vahiny be, a talisman made of exotic wood that brings good luck.
+For a small fee, have your fortune told by a vazaha gasy, a traditional astrologer.
+Browse countless stalls overflowing with medicinal plants, dried chameleons, and fetish charms.
+Look for the rare vahiny be, a talisman made of exotic wood that brings good luck.

 The Saturday Magic Market offers a glimpse into the mystical side of Malagasy culture.
-Locals visit to have their fortunes told and procure talismans.
-Even if you don’t believe in the occult properties, it’s an exotic slice of local life.
 Come with an open mind and prepare to be transported to a different realm.

 8. Go Rock Climbing at Andringitra National Park